 Even if you don’t have a lot of time, the views are worth the short hike.

 My Ireland Travel Wish List

 Guided bus tours are a relaxing way to sightsee in Ireland.
 However, if you value flexibility, rent a car.

 Since Glendalough has many walking trails, one of the best ways to see the region is on foot.
 Another sightseeing alternative to bus tours and car rentals are walking holidays.

-You will hike past Ireland’s highest waterfall.
-And you’ll experience Ireland’s remote uplands.
+Hike past Ireland’s highest waterfall and experience Ireland’s remote uplands.
 You can even stop at small towns and villages to meet locals.
-Glendalough walks are perfect for outdoor exploration.
+Again, Glendalough is perfect for outdoor exploration.

 Get financially organized before you leave for your next vacation with this free checklist.
 Use this alongside your packing list!